milkembers/nominal/README.md

 ## Features

-- Nitro colour (beta themes) support
+- Nitro Colour Themes support
-- Iosevka code font
+- Iosevka font for code blocks
 - Cute accent colours for checkboxes and selections
+- Better Dark and Light theme
-- Removes Nitro promo crap, useless stuff and hides welcome stickers
+- Removes most Nitro promos, useless stuff and hides welcome stickers
 - Blurred context menus and backdrops

 ## How to use